harippriyas/AWSLambda-RDS-Postgres/README.md

 # AWSLambda-RDS-Postgres
-Connecting to RDS Postgres from AWS Lambda
+This repo is for connecting to RDS Postgres from AWS Lambda.
+The AWS tutorial for connecting Lambda only works for MySQL at the moment and not Postgres.

+## Usage Instructions
+Requires Python 3.9 and psycopg2 2.9.9
+The steps for configuring AWS services and deploying this as a Lambda function are available in this Medium article.

 ## Files Walkthrough
 ##### lambda_function.py